graasp/graasp-app-moodle/README.md

 # Graasp App: Moodle

 Import your learning interaction data from Moodle to this powerful Graasp Application.
 It allows you (currently) only to import and filter data.
-Later, you will be able to perform awsome learning analytics and gain insights into your students behaviour.
+Later, you will be able to perform awesome learning analytics and gain insights into your students behavior.
 This will help you to provide a better learning experience and push your students to better learning results.

 ## Getting Started